 We have only to take the example of learning to cook.
 If we had never cooked before and someone were to sit and tell us how to prepare a Sunday Roast it would be very difficult to get up and replicate what we had just heard about; even harder to remember it the next day!

 However, if we were enabled to experiment, discover for ourselves what worked and what didn’t, discuss things as we went along, collaborate, watch and do, then we are likely to be able to produce increasingly tasty roast dinners for years to come!

-In my Talk-Less teaching seminars with classroom practitioners, we look at how pupils are often frustrated teachers themselves – they can devise ingenious learning activities for their peers when given half the chance.
+In my Talk-Less teaching seminars with classroom practitioners, we looked at how pupils are often frustrated teachers themselves – they can devise ingenious learning activities for their peers when given half the chance.